Tarun Chhabra: Early life and education

-Chhabra was born and raised in Shreveport, Louisiana, to Indian immigrants.
+Chhabra was born in Chattanooga, Tennessee, and raised in Shreveport, Louisiana, to Indian immigrants.
 Chhabra holds a BA (Hons) from Stanford University where he was elected to Phi Beta Kappa, a M.Phil in international relations from University of Oxford as a Marshall Scholar, and a JD from Harvard Law School as a Heyman Fellow and Paul and Daisy Soros Fellow for New Americans.
 He studied in Russia as a Fulbright Scholar at the Moscow State Institute of International Relations.

 Career

 In 2009, Chhabra was awarded the Paul and Daisy Soros Fellowship for New Americans to pursue a JD at Harvard.

 He was previously a senior fellow at Georgetown University's Center for Security and Emerging Technology (CSET), and a fellow at the Brookings Institution, where he directed the Project on International Order and Strategy and co-directed a Brookings initiative on PRC global influence with Rush Doshi.

 Chhabra's research focused on U.S.-China relations, U.S. grand strategy, and alliance building.